Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Empirical application: identifying tax shocks

-Nevertheless, the impulse response estimates from the 2023- and 2006-samples are quite similar to each other.
-We further compare them to the impulse responses reported in BP\footnote{Our BP results are based on the BP model estimated by MR.}, MR, and LE for the MR-sample, that is, the original data used by these authors.
-Figure~\ref{fig:IRFcom} reports our estimates for the 2023-sample with 95\% HDP intervals with the results from the BP, MR, and LE models reporting the maximum likelihood estimates with the 95\% confidence intervals.
-Our results share two features with other estimates, namely, the peak is reached in the mid-horizons, and the statistical significance lost around three years after the impact.
-Additionally, our peak response is similar to those in BP and LE, whereas MR obtain a larger peak.
-However, only the impulse responses reported by LE are statistically insignificant on impact and in the following four quarters as in our estimates, while those by BP and MR are positive and significant also on impact.
-Nevertheless, the conclusions from our estimates do not deviate far from those established in the literature and are obtained by identification via heteroskedasticity and shock labelling using narrative measures only.
+Our results share two features with those in the literature: the peak occurs at mid-horizons, and statistical significance fades after three to four years.
+In addition, our peak response is close to those in BP and LE, whereas MR obtain a larger peak.
+A further difference is that only the impulse responses reported by LE are statistically insignificant on impact and in the following four quarters—as in our estimates—while BP and MR report positive and significant responses on impact.
+Overall, however, the conclusions from our estimates remain broadly consistent with the literature, even though they are obtained using a different identification approach, namely identification through non-centred stochastic volatility.